murataltinli/ERNIE/README.md

 The subdirectory `test/` contains input and output files for two test runs.

-# Test runs
+# Testing `ernie`
+Card files and outputs of two test runs are provided under the `test` folder

 Test1 run generates 10k reactor antineutrino events without inverse beta interactions at 100 days into the reactor fuel cycle.
 It uses Huber-Mueller model for spectrum calculation and the fission fractions are calculated using Mills model.
 Since fission fractions depend on burnup in Mills model, time is converted to burnup by using average daily burnup as parameter.

-Test2 run generates 1k inverse beta decay events at the beggining of the reactor fuel cycle.
+Test2 run generates 1k inverse beta decay events at the begginning of the reactor fuel cycle.
 It uses ILL-Vogel model for spectrum calculation and the fission fractions are calculated using linear interpolation.

 Details on the parameters used for the test runs can be found in the corresponding card files.

-ROOTv6.22/06 and HepMC3.2.4 were used to generate the output files.
+The output files included in the package were generated using ROOTv6.22/06 and HepMC3.2.4.

 # ROOT Output
 Inside the ROOT output files, the data generated for U235, U238, Pu239, Pu241 and their total is written in individual trees.

-If only reactor antineutinos are generated, without inverse beta decay interactions, the trees in output will have only one branch named `Enu` which holds the energy (MeV) values of the generated antineutrinos.
+If `ernie` was run with the IBD option turned off, the trees in the output will have only one branch named `Enu` which holds the energy (MeV) values of the generated antineutrinos.

-In the case that inverse beta decay interactions are generated, trees will have branches with the following names:
+If the IBD option is turned on, trees will have the following additional branches:

 `Enu`: antineutrino energy (MeV)